KineMaster for PC: Best Windows & Mac Alternatives in 2025

 • Only available for Windows

-Lightworks has long been a staple in the film industry, used in the editing of major Hollywood films like The Wolf of Wall Street and Pulp Fiction.
-It provides advanced trimming tools, multicam editing, and a robust set of color correction tools.
+Lightworks is a veteran of the editing world and has been trusted by Hollywood productions, including The Wolf of Wall Street and Pulp Fiction.
+It offers advanced trimming, multicam editing, and a powerful color correction toolkit.

-Lightworks is available in both free and paid versions, with the free version offering limited export options (up to 720p), while the Pro version unlocks UHD 4K support.
+The software comes in both free and paid versions.
+The free version supports exports up to 720p, while the Pro version unlocks UHD 4K support and other advanced features.

-One of Lightworks’ strengths is its real-time GPU effects processing, which allows for faster rendering times, even on large projects.
-It also supports LUTs (Look Up Tables) for color grading, offering users a professional toolset for perfecting their videos.
+One of Lightworks’ standout strengths is its real-time GPU effects processing, which significantly speeds up rendering times even for large-scale projects.
+It also supports LUTs (Look Up Tables) for precise color grading, giving editors high-level control.

 Pros: